What We Believe

 We believe that the true Church, the body of Christ, includes all persons who have saving faith in Jesus Christ and are being perfected (sanctified) by the Holy Spirit.
 We believe Christians are commanded to use the gifts God has given us to love, support, and build up the body of Christ in fellowship with other believers.
 This usually takes the form of local churches where the Word of God is faithfully preached, the sacraments are administered, scriptural discipline is practiced, and loving fellowship is maintained.

 The Lord Jesus Christ commands all believers to proclaim the Gospel throughout the world and to make disciples of all nations.
 Obeying the Great Commission requires our total commitment to Him.
 Spreading the Word of God to all who will listen is our responsibility, duty, and joy.

 Will I Go to Heaven?
 Follow this link to find out what God requires.

 If you need to know how to use a Bible, follow this link: How to Use the Bible.

 1For example, the loss of genetically inherited traits.
-See “God Doesn’t Need Evolution” for a simple demonstration of how genetic traits can be lost in just one generation.
+See “The Oldest Writing in the World” for a simple demonstration of how genetic traits can be lost in just one generation.